 Such controlling behavior can cause problems in career, relationship, or even routine life, not just for the one with the disorder, but also for the other.

-Here are some most common causes of controlling personality:
+Here are some most common reasons behind controlling nature:

 - A person strives to be a perfectionist,